 - reemphasize the college’s strong stance against retaliation and that college officials will take any steps necessary to protect you and others from it

-You may initiate the formal conduct process by requesting such to the Director of Title IX Compliance either in person, by phone, by email, or otherwise by writing.
+You may initiate the formal conduct process by requesting such to the Senior Director of Compliance and Policy and Title IX Coordinator either in person, by phone, by email, or otherwise by writing.
 As part of initiating the formal process, you will be asked but not required to submit a written complaint.
 Once initiated, college investigators will conduct a thorough, reliable, and impartial investigation and complete an investigation report for Sexual and Gender-based Misconduct Hearing Board (the Board) review.
 The Board will hold a hearing, make a determination of responsibility, and impose sanctions, if appropriate.

 The college aims to complete this process promptly within sixty (60) days of receiving a report.